Federal & College Work Study

 Student employment at Columbus State is composed of two main classifications:

-College Work Study (CWS) – Commonly known as a “regular” student employee.
+College Work Study (CO-WS) – Commonly known as a “regular” student employee.
 The student must be enrolled at Columbus State in three or more credit hours while pursuing a degree or certificate.
-CWS positions and wages are funded through the hiring department.
+CO-WS positions and wages are funded through the hiring department.

 Federal Work Study (FWS) – The student must be enrolled at Columbus State in six or more financial aid-eligible credit hours at all times while pursuing a degree or certificate.
 FWS positions and subsequent wages are funded through the student’s FWS award, as a part of their financial aid package, and therefore hired at no cost to the department.
 A limited number of students at Columbus State are awarded FWS each year.